In Montana, we take the responsible route.

 Please use the resources on this site to make informed travel decisions and help slow the spread of COVID-19.

-Six feet is nothing around here.Continue to social distance indoors and out, and avoid gathering in groups of more than 25 when physical distancing is not possible.
+Six feet is nothing around here.Continue to social distance indoors and out.
 Looking to get out into Western Montana’s wide-open spaces?
 Please stay 6 feet apart even when you’re out enjoying some fresh mountain air, and mask up to pass on trails when 6 feet isn’t possible.
 Vulnerable individuals are still encouraged to stay home.

 Follow illness-prevention protocols.